vinceramcesoliveros/Parola/README.md

 ### August 7 Notes
 - Re-organized the files to follow the principle of **"100 lines of code"**
 - Still struggling for Data modeling in the Cloud firestore

+### August 8 Notes
+- Added Connectivity, to ensure that if a user has no internet connection, it will give a toast that it has no internet connection
+- Added Images for the Event.
+Still under construction.
+Please bear with my effort.